 The Compact frame shall be formatted as illustrated in Figure 2.

+For Compact frames, the MHR is composed of the Frame Type field and the Compact Frame ID field.

+NOTE – MHR is used for the AEAD transformation of Compact frames that use AEAD security operations as described in 9.3.4.

 9.2.12 Outgoing frame security procedure for Compact frames (#581, #582)